 In this way, every inquiry is answered with the method most suited to it and teams can provide fast and personal service at scale, even with limited resources, which keeps our customers happy and our teams fulfilled.

 In addition, following this funnel framework means you get a fast track to results — you don’t have to reinvent the wheel or triangulate insights across all these different areas.
 Instead, you can apply a tried-and-true model developed through the expert experiences of others in the field.

 But as I’ve mentioned, it’s important to go through an evaluation process to determine if any new framework is right for you at the present moment, and if so, exactly how it can be applied to your unique situation.

 If you’d like to explore further, Intercom has put together an in-depth Starter Kit to help you learn more about the framework so you can start lining it up with your own operations.

 The kit includes:

 - An interactive worksheet to help you plan your funnel

 - Tactics for fast and personal issue response

 - Advice on what to measure and how to get buy-in for your support program

-We’ll be going deeper on the recent shifts in customer support that make this funnel even more compelling, moving from proactive to reactive support and using the funnel to do it, and the current landscape of support trends and how to hook into them to make a business case for your team.
+Keep an eye on our blog, where we’ll be going deeper on the recent shifts in customer support that make this funnel even more compelling, moving from proactive to reactive support and using the funnel to do it, and the current landscape of support trends and how to hook into them to make a business case for your team.